Part D offers people prescription drug plans through traditional Medicare. Private companies, rather than federal or state offices, administer Part D.

 a woman talking to a pharmacist about what does medicare part d coverShare on Pinterest

-Most Medicare Part D plans use a tiered classification of prescription drugs.
+Most Medicare Part D plans classify prescription drugs into levels, or tiers.
 The lowest tier may include generic medications, which usually cost the least.
-Brand-name, specialty medications are usually in the highest tier, as they are often the most expensive.
+Brand-name specialty medications usually fall in the highest tier, as they are often the most expensive.

-However, it is possible to enroll in a Medicare Part D plan with no deductible, depending on what private companies are offering in a person’s area.
+It is possible, however, to enroll in a Medicare Part D plan with no deductible.
+This depends on the private insurance companies that offer Part D plans within a person’s geographic area.

-Once a person meets their deductible, they will pay either a copayment or coinsurance cost for medications in the future.
+Once a person meets their deductible, they will pay either a copayment or coinsurance cost for medications in the future, and Medicare will cover the remainder of the cost.

-Prescription medications can be expensive, and Medicare requires a person to have prescription drug coverage — through a Part D plan, for example — in order to protect people from having to pay excessive prescription costs.
+Prescription medications can be expensive, so Medicare requires a person to have prescription drug coverage to protect them from having to pay excessive prescription costs.
+To get coverage, individuals may choose Part D if they have Original Medicare or a Medicare Advantage (Part C) plan that includes drug coverage.

 A person can learn about available Medicare Part D plans and enroll in several ways, including: